-The federal Fair Credit Reporting Act is a law that pre-empts state laws.
+The federal Fair Credit Reporting Act (FCRA) is a law that preempts state laws.
 This means that if a state law seems to conflict with the FCRA, that state law is a nullity and cannot be asserted.
-States can create laws that protect its citizens and the use of their credit information.
+Each state can create laws that protect its citizens and the use of their credit information.
 As long as the state law is not inconsistent with the FCRA, that law will stand.

 Get A Free Case Review Today

 If you have an error or inaccurate information on your credit report, there are actions that you can take.
 Contact SmithMarco, P.C., today for a completely free case review.